vicinityh2020/LabVIEW-adapter/README.md

 # Adapter changelog by version
 Adapter releases are as aau_adapter_x.y.z.py

-# 0.1.0
+# 1.0.0
-Start version, it works with 0.6.0 agent, and it receives three parking slots states and publishes charging price.
+Start version, it works with agent-service-full-0.6.0.jar, and it receives three parking slots states and publishes charging price.

 # Functionality and API